kanthaus/kanthaus.online/user/pages/25.governance/90.minutes/2018-04-23_KritPsyRetro/item.md

     tag: [retrospective]
 ---

-Date: 2018-04-23
+Date: 2018-04-23<br>
-Participants: Isabelle, Matthias, Tilmann, Doug, Laurina, Mrkvon Facilitation/notes: Doug (summarized later)
+Participants: Isabelle, Matthias, Tilmann, Doug, Laurina, Mrkvon<br>
+Facilitation/notes: Doug (summarized later)

 Context: this was the biggest group of 'new people' to be hosted by Kanthaus.